metamn/react/content/blog/graphql-and-rest-apis-with-aws/index.md

 The landscape is pretty simple.
 For a classic REST API one can go the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) way.
 For GraphQL the [AWS AppSync](https://aws.amazon.com/appsync/) way.

 At the first sight everything is easy: choose a service.
 After digging in all gets complicated for REST.
 GraphQL stays clean.

+## The reason

+**AppSync / GraphQL** has better automation.
+All supporting services (functions, data, storage, authorization) are integrated, made quasi-invisible, or configurable with a click.
+One has to manage a single umbrella service.
+That's all.

+**The REST API Gateway** turns out it's just one piece of the puzzle.
+Unlike AppSync it is not enough to provide an API alone.
+It needs to be connected manually at least with AWS Lambda and DynamoDB &mdash; functions and data.

+Instead of one service REST ends up with three.
+Three times more work?
+Nope.
+More.
+Since it has no code generators like GraphQL all code has to be written manually first.
+That results in _more work by a magnitude_.

+There are third party generators, tools and frameworks to help.
+In fact there is an entire industry built around making REST APIs work on Amazon &mdash; it is that complicated.

+I've tried all: [Swagger](https://swagger.io/), [Serverless](https://serverless.com/), [Claudia.js](https://www.claudiajs.com/) &mdash; even Amazon's own Amplify.
+No success.
+Bugs, outdated code and documentation, undocumented features, [frightened](https://serverless.com/blog/node-rest-api-with-serverless-lambda-and-dynamodb) by the amount of work needs to be done.

+While in a weekend I've set up AppSync with React and played with Relay and Apollo thoughtfully &mdash; spending the same time with the REST API was enough only to create the schema but couldn't really integrate automatically with AWS Lamdba functions.

+## REST

+I've created a REST API with Amplify;

 ## GraphQL